Veteran & Military Admission Services

 1. Application for GI Bill® Benefits

 To fill out an application for GI Bill® benefits, visit gibill.va.gov.
 Click on Education Benefits, located on the left-hand side of the page.
 Next, select How to Apply for Benefits.
 Here you will be given directions on how to complete the online application or request a hard copy of the application be mail to you.
-Once you have been accepted into a Chapter, please send your Certificate of Eligibility to the Financial Aid Office via email@example.com or mail to Medaille College, 18 Agassiz Circle, Buffalo, NY 14214.
+Once you have been accepted into a Chapter, please send your Certificate of Eligibility to the Financial Aid Office via email@example.com or mail to Medaille University, 18 Agassiz Circle, Buffalo, NY 14214.

 2. FAFSA Application (What am I applying for?)